Adolfo-G/Note-Taker/README.md

   ## Usage
     To use simply enter the note title and description and then press the save icon that appears.
-    To delete press the ren icon next to the note you want to delete.
+    To delete press the red icon next to the note you want to delete.

   ## Questions
     -For any questions or concerns please reach out to me at